blueforceNL/yarafilter/README.md

 # Excluding rules

 At some point during your investigation, you'll encounter false positives.
-Move the rules causing the false to a separate directory and re-run yarafilter with:
+Move the rules causing the false positive to a separate directory and re-run yarafilter with:

     python3 yarafilter.py -e exclude_directory -p directory_with_yar_files